Do You Localhost Your WordPress?

-Do you do all your design/testing/development on your production website?
-Have you ever installed or updated something that either crashes or messes your site up?
-Have you ever tried to format or fix your site layout while everyone visiting watches you?
-Has any of this happened to you for hours or even days while you go insane and scramble to fix the issue?
+Do you do your design/testing/development on your production website?
+Have you ever installed or updated something that crashes a section or the entire site?
+Ever tried to format or fix your site layout while everyone visiting watches you?

 If you have spent any amount of time in WordPress you can easily identify with these issues.
-This insanity can be avoided by doing all your development on your own computer.
-This article will run you through how to get WordPress working on your own computer and leave your production site stable, clean and user friendly.
-Test all your plugins, updates, layout and design ideas on your local computer instead of letting the world watch you in the process.
+These issues can easily be avoided by doing development on your own computer.
+This article will run you through how to get WordPress working on your computer and leave your production site stable, clean and user friendly.
+Test all your plugins, updates, layout and design ideas on your local computer instead of letting the world watch you.

 Overview